Sastik/Basic-NodeJS-Tutorial/README.md

  #  📌 npm 🐱‍🚀:
  NPM – or "Node Package Manager" – is the default package manager for JavaScript's runtime Node.js.

-    1. a CLI (command-line interface) tool for publishing and downloading packages.
+    1. A CLI (command-line interface) tool for publishing and downloading packages.
-    2. an online repository that hosts JavaScript packages
+    2. An online repository that hosts JavaScript packages

-* NPM is the world's largest Software Library.
+* npm is the world's largest Software Library.
 * npm is also a software Package Manager and Installer.